GBLS/docassemble-workinggroup/Skillshares/2. adding in logic/basic_logic.md

 # Docassemble Logic

 Docassemble supports adding logic with all of the power of Python, a fully-fledged programming language.
 When you are filling PDFs, creating documents from scratch or using logic in an interview question, you will also make use of very similar [`Mako`](https://docassemble.org/docs/markup.html#mako) tags, and when assembling a Docx template file, you will use the very similar [`Jinja2`](https://docassemble.org/docs/documents.html#docx%20template%20file) tags to implement logic.

 Most of the time the logic that you use will be pretty basic: evaluating a True or False statement, and deciding what text to hide or display in a document, or what follow-up questions to ask.

 Here's an example of a few True or False statements translated into Docassemble's language:
 * `number1 > number2` evaluates to True if `number1` is larger than `number2`, and otherwise evaluates to False
-* `saw_disclaimer` evaluates to True if we have a statement like `field: saw_disclaimer` on an interview screen with only a `Continue` button
+* `saw_disclaimer` evaluates to True if we have a statement like `field: saw_disclaimer` on an interview screen with only a [`Continue`](https://docassemble.org/docs/questions.html#tocAnchor-1-5-3) button
-* `claims.any_true()` evaluates to True if we have a checklist and the user has selected at least one item in the checklist.
+* `claims.any_true()` evaluates to True if we have a checklist named `claims` and the user has selected at least one item in the [checklist](https://docassemble.org/docs/fields.html#fields%20checkboxes).
-* `user_is_parent` evaluates to True if the user checked a `datatype: yesno` field named `user_is_parent` in an interview
+* `user_is_parent` evaluates to True if the user checked a [`datatype: yesno`](https://docassemble.org/docs/fields.html#fields%20yesno) field named `user_is_parent` in an interview

 ## Using True/False values in your Interview or Template